modern-hobbyist/aesir/heimdall/README.md

 These designs are provided as-is.
 I am not liable for any damages or issues.

 ## License
 Licensed under the MIT License.
+See the [LICENSE](../LICENSE) for more details.

 ## Contact
 For inquiries, contact via GitHub or YouTube.